kvande/docker-img/compose/gitlab/Readme.md

 ## Setup gitlab web

 1] Start out with running the docker-compose-web file
-    . but first alter the Windows specific path in it
+   > but first alter the Windows specific path in it
-        .. the content in that path is used so that the container can restart without loosing all gitlab specific setup . run the file like this: docker-compose -f "docker-compose-web.yml" up -d
+        > - the content in that path is used so that the container can restart without loosing all gitlab specific setup
+    > - . run the file like this: docker-compose -f "docker-compose-web.yml" up -d

 1 errors]
-    ERROR: for gitlab-web  Cannot start service gitlab-web: error while creating mount source path '/host_mnt/f/Temp/gitlab-web': mkdir /host_mnt/f: file exists
+    > - ERROR: for gitlab-web  Cannot start service gitlab-web: error while creating mount source path '/host_mnt/f/Temp/gitlab-web': mkdir /host_mnt/f: file exists
         . 'gitlab nonsense', the directory must be manually created.
 Create and rerun command.

 2] When container has started
-    .. docker container exec -it 'the container id' bash
+    * docker container exec -it 'the container id' bash
-    .. cd into: /etc/gitlab
+    * cd into: /etc/gitlab
-    .. uncomment line # external_url 'GENERATED_EXTERNAL_URL', change to external_url 'http://127.0.0.1:5123'   (5123 have to     match the one set in docker-compose)
+    * in gitlab.rb uncomment line # external_url 'GENERATED_EXTERNAL_URL', change to external_url 'http://127.0.0.1:5123'   (5123 have to     match the one set in docker-compose)
     .. fix Git lfs (pretty far down).
 Uncomment gitlab_rails['lfs_enabled']
     .. while still in docker container, restart gitlab: gitlab-ctl reconfigure